ahyoung227/Restaurant-page/README.md

 ## About The Project

-<p>In this project, I used DOM manipulation by dynamically rendering a simple restaurant homepage.
-It was my first time to use webpack, I think it works pretty well!</p>
+<p>In this project, I used DOM manipulation by dynamically rendering a simple restaurant homepage.</p>
 <a href="https://ahyoung227.github.io/restaurant-page/"><img src="dist/img/pizza-ahyoung.gif" width="500px" height="300px"></a>
-<a href="https://ahyoung227.github.io/restaurant-page/"> Link</a>

 ### Built With

 - [HTML]
 - [CSS]
 - [JAVASCRIPT]
+- [WEBPACK]

 <!-- LICENSE -->